Hunter 30-2: Design

+predominantly of fiberglass.
+It has a fractional sloop rig, a slightly raked stem, a walk-through reverse transom, an internally-mounted spade-type rudder controlled by a wheel and a fixed wing keel.
+It displaces 10500 lb and carries 3800 lb of ballast.

 The boat has a draft of 4.25 ft with the standard wing keel.

 The boat is fitted with an inboard engine.
 The fuel tank holds 18 u.s.gal and the fresh water tank has a capacity of 37 u.s.gal.

 The design was factory delivered with a shower and hot water tank, double sinks, oven and stove top, and an icebox, as standard equipment.

 The design has a PHRF racing average handicap of 183 with a high of 191 and low of 174.
 It has a hull speed of 6.81 kn.